GabeScott/standard-works-vault/General Conference/1975 April - The Sabbath Day.md

 Shall we take his word seriously and comply with it, or shall we consider the Sabbath but a trifle in our lives and ignore it and continue to suffer the evil consequences?

 Is there not deep meaning in what the Lord has said?
-Let us hear his words again: “That thou mayest more fully keep thyself unspotted from the world, thou shalt go to the house of prayer and offer up thy sacraments upon my holy day.”
-(D&C 59:9.)
+Let us hear his words again: “That thou mayest more fully keep thyself unspotted from the world, thou shalt go to the house of prayer and offer up thy sacraments upon my holy day.” ([[D&C 59.9|D&C 59:9]].)

 Here then is the inspired answer to our vexing problem.

-The Lord then goes on to say, “For verily this is a day appointed unto you to rest from your labors, and to pay thy devotions unto the Most High.”
-(D&C 59:10.)
+The Lord then goes on to say, “For verily this is a day appointed unto you to rest from your labors, and to pay thy devotions unto the Most High.” ([[D&C 59.10|D&C 59:10]].)

 The scripture therefore requires that we not only desist from our usual pursuits, on his holy day, but that we do so with a particular purpose in mind, which is, that we may more properly and without interference pay our devotions unto the Most High.
 In plain, blunt words, we are commanded to change our usual routine and go to church and worship God on the Sabbath.

-The revelation then continues: “Nevertheless thy vows shall be offered up in righteousness on all days and at all times.”
-(D&C 59:11.)
+The revelation then continues: “Nevertheless thy vows shall be offered up in righteousness on all days and at all times.” ([[D&C 59.11|D&C 59:11]].)

 In other words, the Lord is not teaching a Sunday-only religion.
 We must be consistent and be obedient and worshipful every day.
 Can anyone develop spiritually by adopting a Sunday-only attitude toward religion?

 However, on his holy day we must do more than merely go to church.
 We must worship him, of course; but we must also cleanse ourselves in preparation for that worship by confessing our sins and repenting of them.
 This reminds us of what the Lord said in the Sermon on the Mount: “Therefore if thou bring thy gift to the altar, and there rememberest that thy brother hath ought against thee;

-“Leave there thy gift before the altar, and go thy way; first be reconciled to thy brother, and then come and offer thy gift.”
-(Matt.
-5:23–24.)
+“Leave there thy gift before the altar, and go thy way; first be reconciled to thy brother, and then come and offer thy gift.” ([[Matthew 5.23|Matt.
+5:23–24]][[Matthew 5.24|]].)

-So he says in modern revelation: “Remember that on this, the Lord’s day, thou shalt offer thine oblations and thy sacraments unto the Most High, confessing thy sins unto thy brethren, and before the Lord.”
-(D&C 59:12.)
+So he says in modern revelation: “Remember that on this, the Lord’s day, thou shalt offer thine oblations and thy sacraments unto the Most High, confessing thy sins unto thy brethren, and before the Lord.” ([[D&C 59.12|D&C 59:12]].)
 The bishops are the brethren to be consulted concerning our sins.

 Can we see, then, how proper observance of the Sabbath will influence our daily lives for good?

-Continuing to define what is acceptable to him on his holy day, the Lord says, “And on this day thou shalt do none other thing, only let thy food be prepared with singleness of heart.”
-(D&C 59:13.
+Continuing to define what is acceptable to him on his holy day, the Lord says, “And on this day thou shalt do *none other thing,* only let thy food be prepared with singleness of heart.” ([[D&C 59.13|D&C 59:13]].
 Italics added.)

 If we are to do none other thing on Sunday but to devote the day to holy purposes, what is our situation if we willfully choose to operate our businesses on the Sabbath, or if we patronize such Sunday businesses, or if we go to places of recreation on Sunday?